jamesoflol/photobucket-blogger-migratinator/docs/auth_success.md

 > Your Google authentication code should appear here.
 If you're seeing this message, you may have navigated to this page directly.
 You should only arrive here via [https://jamesoflol.github.io/photobucket-blogger-migratinator](https://jamesoflol.github.io/photobucket-blogger-migratinator).

+This code can only be used once - each time you run the app you'll need a new one.
 Please don't share this code with anyone you don't trust.
 It's only for use in the Migratinator.

 <script>
 // Simple script for grabbing parameter name from the browser URL bar